 As a former student and a parent of 4 children I am very satisfied with this school and always have been.
 The scholarships available are top notch!
 My kids have always gotten any extra help they have asked for or needed.
 Extra curricular activities are well run and give these kids something to do in an area that lacks much of anything for kids to do.
 My kids have had some of my 'old' teachers so to me that shows their dedication to our school system.
 The buildings have been remodeled and look great.
 I'm proud of our schools.

 Cuba City High School is a public high school in Dickeyville.
-The principal of Cuba City High School is James Boebel, whose e-mail is email@example.com.
-246 children attend Cuba City High School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
-0% of the Cuba City High School students have "limited English proficiency."
+The principal of Cuba City High School is James Boebel, whose e-mail is firstname.lastname@example.org.
+246 children attend Cuba City High School and identify as White, non-Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
+0% of the Cuba City High School students are "limited in English proficiency."
 26% of the 246 students here are paying reduced lunch prices.
-The student to teacher ratio at Cuba City High School is 13:1.
+The ratio of students to teachers at Cuba City High School is 13:1.
 Benton High School is one of the nearest high schools.

 |Native American or Native Alaskan||0.4%||%|

 |Students eligible for free or reduced-price lunch program||26%||34%|

 There are a few shining stars (students teachers and parents) but as a overall group it is a disappointment.
 The teachers are more worried about their union and pay increases than about educating their students.
 Only one or two teachers will even consider going out of his or her way to open the weight room in the morning after school or on the weekends.
 Cuba City has a attitude of entitlement rather than one of education and service.